dave-t-c/LiveTrams/README.md

 This is an iOS application built using SwiftUI that uses the [TfGM-API-Wrapper Project](https://github.com/dave-t-c/TfGM-API-Wrapper) to retreive and present data related to Manchester Metrolink Services / Stops

 ## Project Goals
-- Create a mobile frontend for the TfGM-API-Wrapper project
-- Experiment with SwiftUI
+- Create a mobile frontend for the TfGM-API-Wrapper project- Experiment with SwiftUI
 - Learn some Swift in the process
 - Use some of Swifts features such as MapKit